robohydra/robohydra/tutorial/index.md

            };
        };

+A plugin is a collection of heads to be added to your Hydra on startup.
+A "head" is an object that monitors a given URL path pattern and defines how to process requests for those URLs.

+In this case, our first plugin has a single head of type `HydraHeadStatic`.
 You can use the `HydraHeadStatic` class when you only want to return a certain static response regardless of the incoming request.
-Now, save the plugin text in a file `hydra/plugins/firstplugin/index.js` and create a new configuration file `first.conf` with the following
+Now, save the above text in a file `hydra/plugins/firstplugin/index.js` and create a new file `first.conf` with the following content:
-content:

       {"plugins": [{"name": "firstplugin", "config": {}}]}